-Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks I Students will learn about geographic variation of light throughout year and how it affects distribution of plants and animals Teaching will be conducted both through black board mode and power point presentation mode.
-Students will be given questions that are application based and require analytical skills.
-Quizzes will be held to gauge their conceptual understanding.
-II Students will learn about the various photoreceptors in plants as well asanimals, evolution of theand vision in humans and bioluminescence The traditional chalk and talk method.
+Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks I Students will learn about geographic variation of light throughout year and how it affects distribution of plants and animals both through black board mode and power point Students will be given questions that are application based and require analytical skills.
+Quizzes will be held to gauge their conceptual understanding. П Students will learn about the various photoreceptors in plants as well asanimals, evolution of theand vision in humans and bioluminescence The traditional chalk and talk method.
 Short movies showing the importance of photoreceptors will be shown.
-Students will understand the different types of plant pigments by separating them from plant material. asked in the class.
-Problems will be assigned to encourage them to explore more about the concept.
+Students will understand the different types of plant pigments by separating them from plant material. asked in the class.Problems will be assigned to encourage them to explore more about the concept.
 Class tests will be III Students will learn about Students will understand the Regular class questionthe process of photosynthesis and the various factors that affect it.
-They will also understand about its variations. acceptor through Hills Reaction.
-A practical will be assigned to test student's analytical ability.
+They will also understand about its variations. importance of an electron acceptor through Hills Reaction.
+A practical understanding of the various factors affecting rate of photosynthesis will be developed will be assigned to test student's analytical ability.
 Class tests will be conducted for internal IV Students will learn about photoperiodism, adaptations to extreme light conditions and biological rhythms. through black board and power point presentation. given topic will be organized.
 Students will be V Students will learn how organisms respond to light induced changes in their surroundings by changing color, synthesizing biomolecules.
 Teaching will be conducted through black board and power point presentation.
-Useful video clips will be shown for better clarity. asked in the class.
-Class tests will be conducted for
+Useful video clips will be shown for better clarity.
+Oral questions will be asked in the class.
+Class tests will be conducted for internal assessment.